 Firstly, we should make it clear what we mean by broadband speeds.
 The speed at which you access website pages or files from the Internet is known as your download speed.
 The speed at which you send files (eg sending an email or uploading pictures to a website such as Facebook) is your upload speed.
 Typically the download speed will be typically faster than the upload speed especially as the majority of applications require this to be the case.

-We currently offer several speed profiles:
+We currently offer two speed profiles:

 Our Availability Checker will allow you to access this information.